-Total Productive Maintenance (TPM) is a team-based approach to maximising equipment effectiveness by focusing operations and maintenance teams on eliminating lost operating time.
+Total Productive Maintenance is a team-based approach to maximising equipment effectiveness by focusing operations and maintenance teams on eliminating lost operating time.
 It hails from Toyota, describing Toyota’s approach to, and techniques for, maximising equipment performance over an asset’s lifecycle.
 It was developed to engage all equipment ‘owners’ in the improvement of asset performance, providing a sustainable competitive edge over other manufacturers.
 It aligns with the application of Lean Manufacturing principles and has a strong focus on minimising waste.

-The five pillars of TPM
+The five pillars of Total Productive Maintenance

 - Overall equipment effectiveness (OEE)– provides an overall equipment performance measure